Investing in research improves education, economics

 Investing in research improves education, creates jobs and steers youth toward careers in Science, Technology, Engineering and Math (STEM) disciplines, all while increasing our society’s knowledge.

-The West Virginia Higher Education Policy Commission’s Division of Science and Research directs the National Science Foundation’s Experimental Program to Stimulate Competitive Research (EPSCoR) in West Virginia, while also managing state-funded academic research programs, including the Research Challenge Fund and the Research Trust Fund.
+West Virginia Science and Research, which is a division of the West Virginia Higher Education Policy Commission, directs the National Science Foundation’s Experimental Program to Stimulate Competitive Research (EPSCoR) in West Virginia, while also managing state-funded academic research programs, including the Research Challenge Fund and the Research Trust Fund.

 Announcing the next event in our STEM Speaker Series!

 Sept.
 8, 2016, 7 p.m. at the West Virginia Culture Center Theater.

 We share news about exciting research and STEM activities at West Virginia colleges and universities through these media sources: